inbravo/travel/july-2017/lensdown.md

 *	After climbing for another 15 minutes, with a quick jerk, my bullets clutch wire decided to say adios to me
 *	Bike is stopped and i am trying to understand the reason of failure, at the middle of no mans land
 *	Last town to get repaired is 8 kilometers behind, next is 14 kilometers far
-*	Boldness is always rewarded!!! and is decided to rode uphill without clutch, may sound scary but its nothing difficult for regular bike riders
+*	Boldness is always rewarded!!!
+*	I decided to rode uphill without clutch, may sound scary to few but its not that difficult for regular bike riders and a habitual offender

 ##  12:30 PM Lansdowne
 *	Finally we arrived at Lansdowne